realworldocaml/book/en/fcm.md

 ## Example: A query handling framework

-Now let's look at first class modules in the context of a more complete and realistic example.
+Now let's look at first-class modules in the context of a more complete and realistic example.
 In particular, consider the following signature for a module that implements a query handler.